Jukitsu/combat-test-mod-vanilla/README.md

-# Combat test port for 1.18
+# Combat test port for Vanilla versions

 This mod aims to port Combat test 8c to newer versions with additional features.